 Your credit card billing statement must give you the contact information for a nonprofit credit counseling agency that you can contact if you're having trouble making your credit card payments.
 The sooner you get help the better.

-Keep in mind that credit counseling is a long-term solution to your credit card repayment.
+Keep in mind that credit counseling offers a long-term solution to your credit card repayment.
 If your financial problems are short-term, first call your credit card issuer to see if you can postpone your payment a few days and avoid a penalty.

-06Account Changes Notification
+Account Changes Notification

 Any changes to your account, like an annual fee or increased interest rate, will appear on a special section on the front of your billing statement.
 The statement must also include the effective date of these changes.

 Address Change Notification

 You can also give your card issuer a call to let them know your new address or even change it online if your credit card issuer's website allows you to.

 Credit Card Issuer Payment Address

 If you're using the envelope that came with your credit card statement, make sure the credit card issuer's address shows through the window.
 Otherwise, your payment could go to the wrong address.
 If you use a different type of envelope without the window, copy the credit card issuer's payment address to the new envelope.

-Note that creditors typically have a different address for processing correspondence, like a billing error dispute.
+Your credit card issuer may have a different address for processing correspondence, like a billing error dispute.
 That address will be printed somewhere else on the billing statement, perhaps on the back of a page.

-10Transactions From the Recent Billing Period
+Transactions from the Most Recent Billing Period

 Pay close attention to the transactions section of your billing statement.
 Make sure all the transactions and amounts are accurate and report fraudulent or unauthorized charges to your creditor immediately.

-11Monthly Interest Calculation
+Monthly Interest Calculation

 Total Interest and Fees Paid This Year

 If your credit card comes with a reward program, a summary of your rewards will appear on your credit card statement.
 This section will generally include your reward balance, rewards earned this period, and amount of rewards available for redemption.